Pelvic girdle pain

 - Pins and needles

-- Pain in the buttock when sitting
+- Pain in the gluteal region or buttock when sitting

 Osteopathic treatment may help to promote flexibility, posture and strength.
 It is important to rest and avoid aggravating factors.
-A combination of soft tissue therapy, joint mobilisation, trigger point release and stretching may be effective to relieve nerve pain.
+A combination of soft tissue therapy, joint mobilisation, trigger point release and stretching may be effective to relieve this pain.
 Low impact exercises such as swimming, yoga or pilates may be effective.
 Always try to sit and stand with good posture.

 Sciatica.
 (2015) Retrieved from http://www.osteopathy.org.au/pages/sciatica.html